 Having data analytics in your HR department gives you the tools to make the best decisions for your business.

 2. Better employee engagement

 HR analytics can help you keep the good employees you have from leaving and save you the cost and effort of having to find a replacement.
 Analytics is likely to give HR recruiters better, more holistic data about candidates prior to hiring, helping businesses better understand if that potential hire will be a good match in skills and in personality.
-It can offer in-depth insight for a candidate’s job history and other factors that will help you identify who’s likeliest to be a good long-term match.
+It can offer in-depth insight into a candidate’s job history and other factors that will help you identify who’s likeliest to be a good long-term match.

 Analytics can also help measure employee engagement and give you a heads up if your methods aren’t working to create an effective and committed employees.
 By looking at year-over-year performance reviews and other data, you can have a measurable way to understand which employees are performing well and better identify why; is it their managers, their past experiences and education, their personality, or the culture of your business?
 HR analytics can give you a foundation for finding out what works.